Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Testing the numerical approach

-where $A(t,r) = \left(\frac{e^{Q}}{t}\right)^{1/4}$.
-The functions $P$ and $Q$ are chosen as in the original Gowdy case, eq. (\ref{PandQ_Gowdy}), with the adequate variable substitution given by the coordinate transformation.
+Since this (along with PFLRW spacetime introduced next) is the spacetime we will apply the AHF, it is important to mention whether the hyperbolicity condition Eq.\eqref{ec:hyperboliccondition} is satisfied.
+As mention in Section~\ref{section:AHF_presentation}, this condition is sufficient (but not necessary) to guarantee the analytical stability of the system.
+For this particular case, the product $XZ$ depends on $t$, and as we will see in Section~\ref{sec:Stability}, Eq.\eqref{ec:hyperboliccondition} is only satisfied in all the domain for some $t$ choices.
+This will be critical for the numerical stability and is discussed in Section~\ref{sec:Stability}.

-\item\tbf{The Perturbed Friedman Robertson Walker space-time (PFLRW):} This case, as well as the Minkowski metric, does not have $\mbb{T}^3$ topology.
-However, it is expected that, at large scales, different portions of the space-time behave similarly in order to display cosmological homogeneity and isotropy.
+\item\tbf{The Perturbed-Friedman-Robertson-Walker spacetime (PFLRW):} This case, (as Minkowski spacetime introduced next), does not have $\mbb{T}^3$ topology.
+However, it is expected that, at large scales, different portions of the spacetime behave similarly in order to display cosmological homogeneity and isotropy.
 This approach is widely used in cosmology \cite{Peebles,Ma_Berts,Dodelson_2ed,DurrerCMB} where the Fourier transform is used to move the linear perturbation equations from the physical-coordinate space to the Fourier-wave-number space.
 In particular, we will work with the scalar PFLRW metric as given in \cite{Ma_Berts} or \cite{Australians2017,Australians2019}, in the Newtonian or longitudinal gauge, conformal time and periodic coordinates $(r,x_1,x_2)$ as follows

 The potentials $\psi$ and $\phi$ are, in general, functions of the conformal time $\eta$ and the coordinates $(r,x_1,x_2)$.
 Following \cite{Australians2017}, we will consider a simple form of the potentials $\psi = \phi = \phi_0\sum_a\sin( \pi x_a/L), \text{ with } \{x_a\}_{a = 0}^3 = \{r,x_1,x_2\}$ ($x_0 := r$).
-The parameter $\phi_0$ will determine the amplitude of the potentials and will be set as $10^{-8}$.\\
+The parameter $\phi_0$ will determine the amplitude of the potentials and will be set as $10^{-8}$.